edouard-gv/cloud-club/README.md

 (Verify that SAM still need Python 2?)

 ### 4-Use-CloudForm
-Instead of manually creating the environments in 2, declare it in a Cloudform Template.
+Instead of manually creating the environments in 3, declare it in a Cloudform Template like in 2, but deployoing the infra in the pipeline.

 Inspiration from: https://github.com/aws-samples/lambda-refarch-webapp pointed by https://aws.amazon.com/lambda/
 (taking from it the smallest step, that is only a simple